gumaerc-testorg/15.879-spring-2014/content/pages/assignments.md

 ### Method of Simulated Moments (MSM)

-The chapter by Jalali et al. (2014) in the [Readings]({{< baseurl >}}/pages/readings) section provides an easy overview of the method of simulated moments, and offers a simple exercise at the end of the chapter for model estimation and confidence interval approximation.
+The chapter by Jalali et al. (2014) in the {{% resource_link 487a9397-f712-4495-f5cf-0d8d9167d15e "Readings" %}} section provides an easy overview of the method of simulated moments, and offers a simple exercise at the end of the chapter for model estimation and confidence interval approximation.
 The exercise's solution in Matlab is available.
 Your goal is to implement and solve that exercise in Vensim, using Vensim's optimization to solve the estimation problem.
 Note that you may need to make some changes to the Vensim models to correctly implement the method.
 In your video tutorial review the key formulations that leverage subscripts to implement MSM matrices and calculate different steps of the process.
 Go through the steps one by one, rather than using command scripts, so that viewers can follow all of the steps of the process.

 ### Kalman Filtering and Estimation